xamele0n/Facet.Interface/docs/07_WhatIsBeingGenerated.md

 # What is Being Generated?

-This page shows concrete examples of what Facet generates for different scenarios.
+This page shows _some_ concrete examples of what Facet generates for different scenarios.
 These examples help you understand the output you can expect in your own projects.

 ---